chrismaltby/gb-studio-docs/docs/getting-started/keyboard-shortcuts.md

 ## Collision Types

-These are only available when using the _Collision tool_.
+These are only available when using the [Collision tool](/docs/project-editor/scenes#adding-collision-to-a-scene).

 Each tile can hold a maximum of 1 ladder and 3 collision sides.
 Ladders will not replace existing collision when placed on top of other colliders.